 16. The Houdini Museum

 Did you know that over 1,500 rare belongings of Harry Houdini can be found just around the corner from Penn Station?
-However, most travelers passing by the Houdini Museum walk right by it.
-Visitors must walk through a nondescript lobby at 213 West 35th Street and take the elevator to the third floor to find the museum, which first opened in 2012 and sits within the Fantasma Magic Shop.
+However, most travelers passing by the Houdini Museum walked right by it since it opened in 2012 within the Fantasma Magic Shop.
 Due to Covid, the museum closed, but it’s relocating to a new, secret location in New Jersey.
 Objects displayed include rare publicity posters, unthinkable handcuffs, large escape restraints, Houdini’s secret escape tools, and other memorabilia.
 The most magical part of this hidden destination?
 It’s free.